jshields/django-tutorial-polls-app/README.rst

 Polls is a simple Django app to conduct Web-based polls.
 For each question, visitors can choose between a fixed number of answers.

-Detailed documentation is in the "docs" directory. <- is this actually true?
+TODO provide documentation in the "docs" directory.

 Quick start
 -----------